nic-dgl103/CSS-Box-Model/README.md

  ![Image of card one](images/card-one.png)

 ### Card 2:
-Write the HTML and the CSS.
+The HTML is provided.
+Write the CSS.
 The background image is provided in the images folder.
 The Google fonts are Poppins and Roboto Condensed.
 Be as exact as you can with your styling, pixel-perfect if possible.<br />
 ![Image of card two](images/card-two.png)

 ### Card 3:
 Write the HTML and the CSS.
-The visual width should be the same as card two.
-The background image is provided in the images folder.
-The Google fonts are Poppins and Roboto Condensed.
-Be as exact as you can with your styling, pixel-perfect if possible.
-Note that the small text above the headline is not a button.<br />
+The visual width of the card should be the same as card two.
+Try to use similar fonts (Google Fonts).
+You can source a similar image from a website such as https://www.unsplash.com or https://www.pexels.com.
+Note that the small text above the headline is not links or buttons (you're not meant to be able to click on them). <br />
 ![Image of card three](images/card-three.png)

 ### Card 4: